Alex-Pennington/StationMapper-Docs/docs/usage.rst

 		- Planning to add closed and relayed by feature
 		- No additional features have been added at this time.
 		- SMv2 is depreciated software and further features are not being developed.
- - StationMapper NCS Roster Tool
- 	- See documentation for NCS Tab for information on how to use the internal roster tool.

 Calculator
 --------